jeffcarlin/nearbyNuggets/README.md

 - X Read photometric catalogs
 - X Add information to the catalogs (extinction, etc.)
 - X Filter the catalogs (quality cuts, RGB selection, etc.)
+    - O RGB "box" filter (written, but move from inputCatalogs to utils?)
-    - O Isochrone filtering
+    - X Isochrone filtering (in toolbox/utils)
     - O Matched filtering
 - X Calculate median magnitude error in magnitude bins

 mining:
 - X Calculate binned number counts on the sky (and related statistics)
-    - O Scale stars by their completeness weights to create a "normalized" density map
+    - O Scale stars by their completeness weights to create a "normalized" density map (in progress)
 - X Detect candidate overdensities
 - O Select candidate globular clusters
     - O At distances where Gaia is useful